WebOfTrustInfo/verifiable-news/sketchpad.md

 There are a number of relationships possible between superseded and superseding statements and there also could be a field which semantically relates the superseded statement to the superseding statement from an extensible ontology.
 A verifiable claim could also be used to express a semantic relationship between two verifiable statements.

+## Temporary Revocations and Supersessions
+The ideas here are temporary revocations and supersessions, which support suspension and resumption as well as temporary redirection.

+A temporary revocation or supersession can be implemented by a revocation or supersession which expires before the revoked or superseded resource expires.

+A temporary revocation can also be implemented by a supersession to a resource with a post-dated issuance.

 ## Issuance Layer and Content Layer Intervals

 [https://w3c.github.io/vc-data-model/#issuer](https://w3c.github.io/vc-data-model/#issuer)